 Seeperle, a bustling riverfront restaurant founded by a fisherwoman who organized the town’s fishing collective under Socialist rule, is a must-stop foodie destination.
 Our hosts chose a variety of appetizers and shared entrees, allowing our group to sample about a dozen species of Baltic Sea fish at a delicious lunch.

 The Baltic Sea’s soft sand and shallow waters make it ideal for young swimmers, and Kuehlungsborn is one of the most popular resorts.
-The restored pier and seaside villas have an old-fashioned charm, and shops and restaurants along the boardwalk attracts day visitors year round.
+Stroll the restored pier and seaside villas to admire their old-fashioned charm.
+Shops and restaurants along the boardwalk attract day visitors year round.

 From Kuhlungsborn, the little Molli Steam Train runs east to the seaside resort of Heiligendamm.
 Its namesake, Molli, was a pug who rode the train so often with her master that she now has her own stuffed animal in the gift shop.
 In fact, dogs are welcomed in most restaurants, shops, museums and hotels that we saw in Eastern Germany.

 Heilingendamm, too, is a cultural eye-opener.
-Having seen many luxury resorts in the West, we decided that, rather than the proletariat, the bathrobe-wearing spa guests with kids must have been Russian tech entrepreneurs.
+Having seen many luxury resorts in the West, we decided that, rather than the proletariat, the bathrobe-wearing spa guests with kids must have been Eastern European tech entrepreneurs.